Santostang/D3-JS-mini-project/README.md

-# D3-mini-project
+# D3-JS-mini-project
-It includes all the mini-project I did using D3.js
+It includes all the mini-project that I did using D3.js.